GSinghBinning/home_credit_default_risk_challenge/README.md

         pytest

-## General thoughts about how I addressed this technical task

-The main issue was to get a good feeling on how simple I should keep the project, since it was demanded in the task statement, but on the other hand to provide enough evidence to show my capabilites.

-So instead of just using a simple Logistic Regression model, which I implemented at initial stage and which did surprisingly well, I implemented a Light Gradient Boosting Machine with K-Fold cross validation and focused on showing all main ML concepts without going too much in detail.
-So instead of using all the csv files and do feature engineering on all csv files and putting all this data into the model building, I focused on the _application..csv_ files and did every step, like exploratory analysis, data cleaning and feature engineering in a exemplary manner.

-The structure of the project is as following :
+## File Structure of the project

 **data** - containing the raw datafiles in _data/raw_ and the preprocessed saved version in _data/processed_

-**model** - this is the place where after running the code and building the model, the model will be saved and it contains the _submission_ folder, where the .csv file with the data for the Kaggle submission will be saved after predicting
+**model** - this is where the results will be saved, after running the code and building the model.
+The _submission_ folder, contains a lgbm_predictions.csv file with the data for the Kaggle submission will be saved after predicting
+The model gets saved under _model/lgbm_classifier.txt_ and can be loaded with a command like:

+     # Please provide test_features
+     if os.path.exists("./model/lgbm_classifier.txt"):
+                bst = lgb.Booster(model_file='./model/lgbm_classifier.txt')
+                prediction_test = bst.predict(test_features)

 **notebooks** - containing the notebook, which was used to do the exploratory analysis